top of page

 John, the youngest of Jesus’ chosen twelve, who called himself “the beloved,” has grown old unlike most of his fellow disciples and is now in exile because of his faith.
 This vision of Christ in the first chapter of Revelation takes place in John’s present time.

-Listen to John’s vision of the coming Christ, the Son of God; not a baby in manger or a broken man hanging on a cross now but Christ in all his glory.
+Listen to John’s vision of the coming Christ, the Son of God; not as a baby in manger or a broken man hanging on a cross now but Christ in all his glory.
 Remember, here is a mere son of man, John, witnessing with his human, limited eyes the Son of Man, Christ.
 We make a mistake when we try to envision the true natural nature of God through our poor eyesight.
 When you envision God, the Father and the Son, what do they look like?

 John’s vision of Christ is not just a spirit devoid of form.
 There is so much detail here.
 I want you to try to grasp how these pieces of puzzle in Christ’s pure form were echoed throughout the entire bible, both Old and New Testaments.
 John is trying so hard to put into words what his earthly eyes are seeing.
 Can we see through the eyes of the Trinity that Christ himself has a body that works like our bodies?
 “Let us make mankind in our image, in our likeness, …”